HummingByte/Raml/README.md

 ```

 The last seperated value is the result of a deserialization.
-To change the result you also can use a identifier of a object.
+To change the result you also can use an identifier of a object.

 ```javascript
 lhs = {"other" : rhs};